-A: I focus my efforts on Pittsburgh and Western PA.
+A: I focus my efforts on Pittsburgh and Western Pennsylvania.
 This allows me to minimize travel time and stay more available to my clients.
-But my experience is far and wide — I’ve worked in the courthouses of 30 counties.
-I have hired an associate who works with me and is trained by me.
+But my experience is far and wide — I've worked in the courthouses of 30 counties.
+I have associates who works with me and are trained by me.
 We have a “team” approach where I am personally involved in every case even if my associate appears in Court on my behalf.
-There is nothing more important to me than my reputation so I carefully handpick the associates I hire.
+There is nothing more important than my reputation so I carefully handpick the associates I hire.
 A happy client is my best advertising.
 I would never jeopardize my reputation by not being involved in your case.

 Q: What Makes My Access to You Better?

-A: When you’re my client, I genuinely care about your case.
-It’s important to me that I remain accessible to you.
-I don’t take a pile of cases all at once in an effort to rack up huge numbers.
-I don’t spend a lot of time traveling from county to county.
-My clients will always get a timely response to their questions and concerns, as well as adequate face time to prepare them for court.
+A: When you're my client, I genuinely care about your case.
+It's important to me that I remain accessible to you.
+I don't take a pile of cases all at once to rack up huge numbers.
+I don't spend a lot of time traveling from county to county.
+My clients will always get a timely response to their questions and concerns, and adequate "face time" to prepare them for court.

 Q: What Makes Your Defenses Better?